Gergely Karácsony: Second term (2024–present)

 When the Hungarian Pride parade ban was put into law on 18th March 2025, Karácsony was completely against the ban, and claimed that Budapest Pride would still happen that year, and that it "could be bigger than ever."
 He then travelled to the 2025 Vienna Pride parade, where he made a speech in which he claimed that "if Pride can be banned in an EU member state, then no EU citizen is safe".
 Karácsony then declared that Budapest Pride would be classified as a municipal event, meaning that the police would not have the authority to ban it, which the police did anyway.
 The parade took place despite the ban, with around 100,000 people attending.
 Karácsony attended the parade, with him making a speech near the end of the event.
 He also got into some controversy when some people accused him of making the Nazi salute whilst making the speech, which was echoed by far-right Anti-Islam Dutch politician Geert Wilders, with him saying that Karácsony made an "antisemitic Nazi gesture".
 However, this was disproven, as a recording of Karácsony's speech from a different angle showed that he was not doing a Nazi salute, but rather pointing to the Carmelite Monastery of Buda, the official seat of the Prime Minister of Hungary, whilst saying "You (Viktor Orbán) have no power over us."
 Karácsony responded to Wilders' allegations by saying on X, formerly Twitter, "I'm pointing toward the office of your ideological ally while saying: 'You have no power over us.'
 200,000 free Hungarians understood perfectly."

 On 1st August 2025, Karácsony was questioned by Hungarian police at the National Investigation Bureau on his involvement in the Budapest Pride parade earlier that year.
 Karácsony then made a speech after the questioning, saying that he did not answer any of the police’s questions, instead choosing to read out a statement of his legal position, which was that given the event was a municipal event, it did not apply to the law banning events of that nature.
 He said he found it surreal that someone can be tried for a municipal or local event, whilst “thieves of public funds, embezzlers of 100 billions” are not even being dealt with.
+On 28 January 2026, prosecutors charged Karácsony for organizing Budapest Pride last year, despite it being banned by assembly law.